Coder-Takshil/scrcpy/README_Windows.md

 This is the automator app for the mobile emulator scrcpy.
 Understand more about scrcpy at my README.md.

+Steps to install the Folder on Windows :

+:arrow_right: Just install the folder or .zip file from this link: https://www.mediafire.com/folder/j55athrxs9vwa/scrcpy

+Or,

+:arrow_right: If you are not able to install from the mediafire website, Download scrcpy from the .zip file: scrcpy-win64-v1.17.zip provided in : https://github.com/TackyGaming6/scrcpy

+:arrow_right: Extract the file and copy the files : Scrcpy_automater_for_users64bit.exe and scrcpy_for_users32bit.bat provided in : https://github.com/TackyGaming6/scrcpy : to the extracted folder of scrcpy-win64-v1.17 and perform the steps below.

 Steps to install scrcpy on Windows :

 :arrow_right: Just install the Folder - Link is provided below (U can trust me I am not gonna upload any virus...).